Untilt

 - AI-guided.
 You describe the situation in free language; a model call classifies it and proposes the likely biases — which then drop into the same mechanic as the manual path.

-The map keeps growing.
-The bias × decision matrix was drafted mostly by Claude, from the scientific literature and the materials of my course; it expands in batches, whenever my Claude Max plan has room.
-It’s a build detail, not the point — but it’s why the numbers feel both precise and provisional.
+P.S. — The map keeps growing.
+The bias × decision matrix was drafted mostly by Claude, from the scientific literature and the materials of my course; it expands in batches, whenever my Claude Max plan has room — a build detail that, along the way, changed how I work.
+It’s why the numbers feel both precise and provisional.
+And if you’ve read this far telling yourself you’d already put in enough time not to stop now — well, you now know what that’s called.